The Quals Defined

 Prior to starting in the program, every student who does not have an undergraduate degree in Computer Science or Computer Engineering must submit a verification of Undergraduate Breadth request via the following steps:

-Submit final undergraduate transcripts via this form (if you do not have an undergraduate degree in Computer Science or Computer Engineering).
+- Submit final undergraduate transcripts via this verification form.
 Students who have earned an undergraduate degree in Computer Science or Computer Engineering will have automatically satisfied the undergraduate breath requirement and therefore do not need to submit the verification request.

 If opting to use UW CSE undergraduate coursework to fufill the undergraduate breadth requirement, the guidance will come in the form of a set of 6 groups of courses from which three 400-level courses (at most one from each group), will suffice to satisfy undergraduate level breadth.